cranchange/cran_change.org/README.md

 # Code of Conduct

-This repository is governed by the cranhange code of conduct.
+This repository is governed by the cranchange code of conduct.
 See `CODEOFCONDUCT.md`